 What to Bring

-Kahtoola Microspikes (Available from Amazon, MEC, and Camper’s Village), or Hillsound Trail Crampons (Available at Amazon, Hillsound, and Sport Chek) are required.
-We also recommend some rope and a self-inflating life jacket just in case someone falls in.
-When we visited (end of January), the ice was 1.5 feet thick, but conditions can change quickly in warmer weather.
+For ice walks, we recommend traction devices such as Kahtoola Microspikes (Available from Amazon and MEC), or Hillsound Trail Crampons (Available at Amazon and Sport Chek) and trekking poles with snow baskets.
+We also recommend retractable ice picks and a life-saving line with pull ring (or PFD) just in case someone falls in.
+When we visited at the end of January, the ice was 1.5 feet thick, but conditions can change quickly in warmer weather.

-Warm clothes are a must, and hot drinks or soup will warm you up after taking pictures in the wind.
+Hot drinks or soup will warm you up after taking pictures in the wind.
 It’s also a good idea to pack extra food in case the roads are bad and you’re delayed.
-The nearest gas station and store is in Nordegg, half an hour from the ice bubbles parking area.
+The nearest gas station and store is in Nordegg, half an hour from the ice bubbles viewpoint.

 Where to Stay

-Random camping is permitted at Preacher’s Point (best suited for trailers/camper vans – mostly open field), Abraham Cove, Abraham Slabs, and Allstones.
-Note that you will need to purchase an Alberta Public Lands Camping Pass ($20 for 3 nights or $30/year) in advance.
+Random camping is permitted at Preacher’s Point (best suited for trailers/camper vans – it’s extremely windy), Abraham Cove, Abraham Slabs, and Allstones.
+Note that you will need to purchase an Alberta Public Lands Camping Pass ($20/3 nights or $30/year per person over 18 years old) in advance.
 Campers must be totally self-sufficient, and pack out all trash.
 There are outhouses onsite only; no water, picnic tables, or tent pads.

 Hiking Trails in David Thompson Country

-If you would like to do a hike before you go home, some hikes recommended by David Thompson Country include Whitegoat Falls (2.6 km), Cline River Falls (3.4 km) and Coral Creek (8.9 km).
+If you would like to do a hike before you go home, some hikes recommended by David Thompson Country include White Goat Falls, Cline River Falls (3.4 km) and Coral Creek (8.9 km).